Tikrong/snake/README.md

 # snake
 My version of snake game on python.
 Made to practice python and just for fun.

+First you should install pygame (pip install -r requirements.py).
+It's more convenient to do in in a virtual environment.
-To run it you need to install pygame (use "pip install pygame") and then just run "runner.py" (no pun intended), everything should work fine.
-I used virtual environment and installed pygame there, so if you manage to activate it then the game should work without additional installation of pygame on your system.
+The game was testep on Python 3.10.
+To run it you just need to run "runner.py" (no pun intended), everything should work fine.

 ---